jonobg/cfgpp-format/README.md

+## Quickstart

+For a concise set of commands to set up a venv, run the CLI, and run tests, see the [QUICKSTART](./QUICKSTART.md).
+A convenience script is provided at `scripts/run_example.ps1`.

 # cfgpp-format

 **cfgpp-format** is a free, open configuration language inspired by C++ for deeply nested, typed settings.
 This repository contains both the language specification and a Python implementation of a parser.